 Most of the animals and plants that survive in the Namib do so by unique adaptations.
 The gemsbok, for example, also known as the oryx, has a lighter coat than any long-horned antelope subspecies and an intricate system of blood vessels and nasal passages that cool its blood before it reaches the brain.
 They dig for underground water, drink from watering holes, and feed in the early morning on plants with high moisture content.
 Its numerous adaptations allow it to tolerate high temperatures and go days without water.

-Namibia has the second lowest population density in the world
+Namibia has the second-lowest population density in the world

 Man has made so little impact on Namibia’s landscape that it can be said that Namibia truly reflects nature in its original form.

 Namibia is the second least densely populated sovereign country in the world, after Mongolia.
 However, when driving around in the Southern part of Namibia, it feels like there is no one around at all.
-Most of the population lives in the central and northern part of the country.
+Most of the population lives in the central and northern parts of the country.
 The advantage with this lack of human habitation is that you come across incredible, breathtaking scenery and landscapes.

 Namibia has the largest number of cheetahs in the world